bluejsx/BlueJSX/doc/README.md

 }
 ```

-#### If you don't wont to define dynamic attributes on HTMLElements
+#### If you don't want to define dynamic attributes on HTMLElements

 You can use `AttrHolder` object: